Muhammad-Yahya253/Muhammad-yahya253/README.md

 > **Building a next-generation AI-native Integrated Development Environment**
 > designed to challenge and compete with modern AI coding platforms like **Cursor** and **Antigravity**.
-> A platform where every keystroke is augmented by intelligence.
+> A platform where every keystroke is augmented by intelligence, running on the latest 2026 models.

 </div>